Selbjørn: Geography

 The island lies just north of the Selbjørnsfjorden on the southern part of the Austevoll archipelago.
 The neighboring island of Stolmen lies just to the west and the island of Huftarøy lies just to the northeast.

 Kongsafjellet

 The highest point on the island is the 185 m tall mountain Kongsafjellet.
 Kongsafjellet has a strategic position to overview all the shipping lanes for boats coming from the North Sea and going north/south along the coast and in between the nearby islands.
-The estate of the historic Viking Kings at Fitjar was also seen from the hilltop, and due to this and some archaeological findings, it is believed that King Haakon the Good used the hilltop as a scouting location as part of his Vikings security system.
+The estate of the historic Viking Kings in present-day Fitjar Municipality was also seen from the hilltop, and due to this and some archaeological findings, it is believed that King Haakon the Good used the hilltop as a scouting location as part of his Vikings security system.

 Transportation

 Selbjørn is connected to the neighboring islands of Stolmen and Huftarøy by the Stolma Bridge on the west side of the island and the Selbjørn Bridge on the northeast side.
 The municipality of Austevoll is not connected to the rest of Norway by any roads, so one must take a ferry from the mainland of Bergen to the island of Huftarøy or take a ferry from the large island of Stord to the island of Huftarøy.
 The ferry from Bergen stops at Hufthammar on the north takes about 35 minutes to get to the island and the ferry from Stord stops at Husavik and takes about 25 minutes.
 Once on Huftarøy, one must drive to the Selbjørn Bridge to cross over to the island of Selbjørn.